MKTPR/DFS-TaskScheduler/README.md

 The images folder (included in the zip) and the input .dot file needs to be in the same folder as the .jar file.

 From command line,
-  - java -jar scheduler.jar INPUT.dot P [OPTION]
+  - `java -jar scheduler.jar INPUT.dot P [OPTION]`
     - INPUT.dot: a task graph with integer weights in dot format
     - P: number of processors to schedule the INPUT graph on
-    - Optional:
+    - OPTION:
-      - -p N: user N cores for execution in parallel (default is sequential)
+      - -`p N`: user N cores for execution in parallel (default is sequential)
-      - -v: visualise the search
+      - `-v`: visualise the search
-      - -o OUTPUT - file is named OUTPUT(default is INPUT-output.dot)
+      - `-o OUTPUT` - file is named OUTPUT(default is INPUT-output.dot)
-- Example: <java -jar scheduler.jar digraph.dot 2 -p 1 -v -o>
+- Example: `java -jar scheduler.jar digraph.dot 2 -p 1 -v -o digraphOutput`